alpturan-dev/minibank-backend/README.md

 http://localhost:8080/swagger-ui/index.html#/

 ### Notes:
-- You can reach the api/users/signin and api/users/signup endpoints with a JWT token.
+- You can reach the api/users/signin and api/users/signup endpoints without a JWT token.
 In order to access the protected routes, you should click the Authorize button and pass the token in it.

 ## Writers